sahib/misc/performance/homework.typ

 + Implement segment compression
 + Implement »#go("Delete(key) error")« using tombstones.
 + Make sure #go("Get()") performs well if the key does _not_ exist.
++ Implement transactions (write several values or none at all).
 + Implement »#go("Snapshot(w io.Writer) error")«, which streams a _consistent
   copy_ of the database to `w` (which might be stdout or a file or a socket...).
 This can be used as backup.
 + Implement efficient range queries ($O(log n)$) that can list all keys with a certain prefix